 Offensive speech and conduct are entirely inappropriate in the Wooster City Schools.
-It is a violation of board policy for any pupil, teacher, administrator, or other school personnel to harass a pupil, teacher, administrator, or other school personnel in any of the following ways:
+It is a violation of board policy for any pupil, teacher, administrator, or other school personnel to harass a pupil, teacher, administrator, or other following ways:

 A. Sexual Harassment